Spanish conquest of Honduras: Gil González Dávila's expedition from Hispaniola, 1524

 Gil González Dávila set out from Santo Domingo early in 1524, with the intention of exploring the Caribbean coast of Nicaragua.
 His course took him to the north coast of Honduras, where he was beset by a storm.
 In order to lighten the load of his ships, he ordered that a number of horses be thrown overboard.
 This event resulted in the place being named Puerto de Caballos ("Port of Horses").
-González Dávila landed on the north coast, with authorisation to conquer Honduras from the king, after having sent the royal fifth of his proceeds from campaigns in Panama and Nicaragua, a sum totalling 112,524 gold castellanos.
+González Dávila landed on the north coast, with authorisation from the king to conquer Honduras, after having paid the royal fifth of the proceeds from his campaigns in Panama and Nicaragua, a sum totalling 112,524 gold castellanos.
 Puerto de Caballos later developed into an important staging point for the colonisation of the region.

 From Puerto de Caballos, Gil González sailed west along the coast to the Amatique Bay, and founded a Spanish settlement near the mouth of the Río Dulce, within modern-day Guatemala, which he named San Gil de Buena Vista.
 He launched a campaign of conquest in the mountainous region dividing Honduras from Guatemala.
 González left some of his men under the command of Francisco Riquelme at San Gil de Buena Vista, and sailed back east along the coast to a point east of the Cape of Honduras (near modern Trujillo).
 From there he marched inland in search of a route to the Pacific Ocean.
 The colonists at San Gil de Buena Vista did not prosper, and soon searched of a more hospitable location.
 They resettled in the important indigenous town of Nito, near the mouth of the Dulce River.